 Dermatoscopy is an in vivo noninvasive technique used to examine pigmented and amelanotic skin lesions.
 The technique is performed using a hand-held self-illuminating device called dermatoscope that visualizes features present under the skin surface that are not normally visible to unaided eye.
 The images from the dermatoscope can be digitally photographed or recorded for future reference.

-- SAO Screening
+- Skin Cancer Screening

 A skin cancer screening is where your dermatologist will visually inspect your skin to look for suspicious lesions.
 It does not involve any blood tests.
 Unless a biopsy or other procedure is needed, the skin exam is painless.